GistScore: Learning Better Representations for In-Context Example Selection with Gist Bottlenecks: Conclusion

 \section{Conclusion}

 This work presents Example Gisting, a novel approach for training retrievers for in-context learning through supervised fine-tuning of encoder-decoder models with a bottleneck that forces encoding the salient information in inputs into a few tokens.
 We additionally propose GistScore, a novel metric to compare the gist encodings of candidates with the test input.
-Evaluation on a wide range of tasks and LLMs validates the effectiveness of our approach by demonstrating superior performance of our fine-tuned encoders.
-Moreover we hope the out-of-the-box generalization of our multi-task pretrained models will help establish them as a new standard approach for ICL example selection.
+Evaluation with a wide range of tasks and LLMs validates the efficacy of our approach by demonstrating the superior performance of our fine-tuned gist models.
+Finally, the out-of-the-box generalization of our multi-task trained models enables an improved yet training-free in-context learning pipeline.
 Future work could study the efficacy of gisting in other settings that require retrieval, such as retrieval augmented generation.